LambdaSchool/ios-photo-collection/Photo App/README.md

-1. Create a "ThemeHelper.swift" file.
-Add a `ThemeHelper` class inside of it.
-2. Create a string constant called `themePreferenceKey`.
-This will be used whenever you need to save the user's theme preference or get it from `UserDefaults`.
-3. Create a function called `setThemePreferenceToDark()`.
-Using the `set` method of `UserDefaults` (remember that in order to access `set`, you have to use the `standard` property on `UserDefaults`), set the string "Dark" as the value, and the `themePreferenceKey` as the key.
-4. Create another function that does the same thing, but with a different color.
-Call the function `setThemePreferenceToYourColorHere`.
-5. Finally, create a computed property called `themePreference` of type `String?`.
-This should simply return the string value that you stored from either of the two methods you wrote above.
-Use the `UserDefaults` `string(forKey: ...)` method to get that value.
-The method should return an optional string because if the user's theme preference hasn't been saved, the value returned from `UserDefaults` will be `nil`.
-6. In the initializer for this class (you will have to call it), check if the `themePreference` value is nil.
-If it is, then call one of the `setThemePreference` functions you just created.
-This will make it so the first time the user opens the app a preference will be set for them until they choose to change it.

-Keep in mind that the implementation of this class is not the absolute best.
-You haven't been introduced to a few concepts that would facilitate and keep this class a bit cleaner, especially if this were to be expanded into a full theme helper class for an actual application.
-Don't worry though, we'll get there!

-### Part 3 - Storyboard Set Up

-The layout of this application uses the master-detail pattern.
-It also includes a view controller that will allow the user to change the application's theme.

-Delete the view controller scene that comes with the Main.storyboard.

 #### CollectionViewController Scene

 1. Add a `UICollectionViewController` scene.
 Embed it in a navigation controller and set the navigation controller as the initial view controller.